AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/88-control_flow_basics.lab.rst

 - **Match**

-  - How do we tell Rust to handle "every other" possibility?
+  - How do we handle "every other" possibility?

 - **Macros**